Pre-Approved Pro Bono Projects

 Students wishing to request projects must submit preferences via PB Track.

-• A Better Childhood (ABC) — Civil Rights Class Actions: Law students will support ABC’s class action litigation by assisting with legal research, state surveys, drafting legal memos, community outreach and reviewing discovery related to federal litigation, public policy, family law, child welfare, and foster care.
+• A Better Childhood (ABC) — Civil Rights Class Actions for Children in Foster Care: Law students will support ABC’s class action litigation by assisting with legal research, state surveys, drafting legal memos, community outreach and reviewing discovery related to federal litigation, public policy, family law, child welfare, and foster care.

 • ACLU of Southern California – First Amendment and Democracy (“FAD”) Project: Students will work to protect public access and meaningful participation in democracy, transparency in local governance, and free expression, including assessing Establishment Clause and Free Exercise claims, and voting rights and accessibility issues.